 Current Volunteer Positions

-Volunteers visit dogs at the shelter and let them out of their kennel to play in one of our nine interaction pens.
-This provides the dogs an opportunity to vent excess energy, get some exercise, relive stress, and get some love.
+Volunteers visit dogs at the shelter and offer them out of kennel play in one of our nine interaction pens.
+Our Dog Socialization and Care volunteers also help keep kennels and interaction pens clean, along with helping to provide toys and enrichment.
+These volunteers provide the dogs with an opportunity to expend excess energy, relieve stress, get some exercise and lots of love.
 Socializing the dogs helps build trust and makes them more adoptable.
-Even a few minutes of exercise and playtime calms them down and will entertain you!
-Socializing with dogs is a great opportunity for those who can’t have pets of their own to get some puppy-love!
-We welcome Dog Socialization volunteers Thursday-Tuesday from 10 AM – 4 PM, and volunteers are most needed on weekdays.
+Even a few minutes of exercise and playtime can help calm them, and will certainly entertain you!
+Socializing with dogs is a great opportunity for those, who cannot have pets of their own, to get some puppy love!
+We welcome Dog Socialization and Care volunteers every day from 10 AM – 4 PM, and volunteers are needed most on weekdays.

 Dog Bathers and Groomers

-Volunteers help groom and bathe dogs available for adoption to help keep them clean and in good appearance for potential adopters.
-Some dogs don’t know what it feels like to be clean, and would greatly appreciate a bath!
-We welcome Dog Bathers and Groomers Thursday-Tuesday from 10 AM – 4 PM.
+Volunteers help groom and bathe dogs available for adoption, which helps keep them clean and in good appearance for potential adopters.
+There is nothing like the sheer joy of a dog after a bath!
+We welcome Dog Bathers and Groomers every day from 10 AM – 4 PM.

-Volunteers socialize cats by petting, playing, and talking to them, which helps build trust for people and other animals.
+Volunteers socialize cats by petting, playing, and talking to them, which helps build their trust in people and other animals.
 Some cats arrive at the shelter frightened and stressed, and every bit of human contact makes them feel better.
-We have one interaction room available for playing with cats.
-We welcome Cat Socialization volunteers 10 AM – 4 PM, and volunteers are most needed on weekdays.
+We have two interaction rooms available for socializing with cats.
+We welcome Cat Socialization volunteers every day 10 AM – 4 PM, and volunteers are needed most on weekdays.

 The Animal Control Shelter also works with the non-profit group Athenspets, who advocates for the animals at the shelter.
 Athenspets has a number of volunteer opportunities available within their organization.
 Below is a list of the opportunities available with Athenspets.
 You can visit their website for more information, or email email@example.com to sign up to volunteer with them.